-Values such as days and hours only are supported by Salesforce for Time dependent workflows.
+Values such as days and hours only are supported by Salesforce for Time-dependent workflows.
 The minimum value for them is 1.
-What if we get a requirement in which we need to send a mail just after 10 minutes or 20 minutes of a record creation?
+What if we get a requirement in which we need to send an email just after 10 minutes or 20 minutes of a record creation?

 This formula field actually saves Date/Time value to your record which is 40 minutes in the past.
 If you save the record at 2:00 pm then the value in the “Trigger Time 20” will be 1:20 pm.

 The formula for the Trigger Time 20 is:-

 Trigger Time20 = (now () 0.02764)

 So now we need to create a time-based workflow rule that fires 1 hour after Trigger Time 20.
 So 1 hour after a time which was 40 minutes ago, is 20 minutes from now.